-The general consensus is that in order to run a triathlon you need to adopt running, cycling and swimming into your routine and focus on these to improve and be ready for race day.
-Whilst I agree with this, do we need to scrap our hobbies?
+The consensus is that to run a triathlon you need to adopt running, cycling and swimming into your routine and focus on these to improve and be ready for race day.
+While I agree with this, do we need to scrap our hobbies?
 Will they have any transferable skills?
 I was told at the beginning of all this that I would need to stop doing my hobbies and focus on the three triathlon disciplines.
 Now, this may be true, after all, if I do not finish in July it may have been down to focusing on hobbies instead of solely throwing myself into Iron Man training.
 However, for the most part, I get bored easily.
-My mind wanders, my concentration goes and I will fall out of a routine if I am not kept engaged.
-This is why I carry on with hobbies, this is why I have so many of them.
+My mind wanders, my concentration goes, and I will fall out of a routine if I am not kept engaged.
+This is why I carry on with hobbies; this is why I have so many of them.

 However, what hobbies are a hindrance and which are helping?
 Are any of them helping?
 After a few months of juggling hobbies and upping Iron Man training, I have begun to feel a bit over faced with trying to fit everything in.
-This will ultimately lead me to give up a few things as time goes on and has lead me to evaluate if hobbies have transferable skills.
+This will ultimately lead me to give up a few things as time goes on and has to lead me to evaluate if hobbies have transferable skills.

 Great use of core and leg strength.
 A transferable skill of keeping weight in your heels and balance for the bike hill climbs.
 It can be a hard workout or an easy workout for a rest day.
 It does not feel like exercise at all due to it being part of my life for 22 years.
 It takes your mind off everything else and is a great escape.
 Overall physically it can be as easy or hard as you like.
-It has benefits and few minor transferable skills/aids but the mental escape from “exercise” whilst still staying active is the biggest plus for this hobby.
+It has benefits and few minor transferable skills/aids, but the mental escape from “exercise” while still staying active is the biggest plus for this hobby.

 In the past, I have lived in the gym.
 I love the place.
 Fortunately, gym workouts can be adapted to aid in triathlon training.
 However, rather than spending 6 of 7 days in the gym I need to spend less time in the gym and more time doing specific triathlon training.
 There are masses of transferable skills to benefit from in the gym from drills, circuits, run clubs sessions and strength sessions for explosive power.
 It will continue to be my biggest alley alongside practising the three disciplines but offers a change of scenery and change of routine.